MoonPoet/xaprb-src/content/blog/2007/advice-on-packaging-mysql-toolkit.md

   - Databases
   - Open Source
 ---
 Since starting the [innotop](http://code.google.com/p/innotop) and [mysqltoolkit](http://code.google.com/p/maatkit) projects on Sourceforge, I have learned a lot about how to use source control more effectively---especially how branching and tagging can be used.
 Still, I have limited experience.
 I want to package all the tools in MySQL Toolkit together and release them in one archive, but I don't know the best way to do it; every idea seems to have drawbacks.
-Read on for the details, and if you have suggestions, would you please leave comments for me?
+Read on for the details.

 ### How I'm versioning things